Me-MyselfAndI/RouteSeekerYeti_NEW/README.md

 To run the path calculation, use src/Main.java (Run main()) --
-To run the menu for path entering, use Menu/menu.py
+To run the menu for path entering, use Menu/menu.py.
+MARK RouteSeekerYeti AS A SOURCE ROOT, and NOT Menu!!
+It Won't work otherwise, or will save files in a wrong destination.
 --
 -------

-As of 8th of August, 2020, the current version:
+As of 18th of November, 2020, the current version:
  - Creates a path that avoids walls and uses an entered size of robot cell to successfully navigate on the field
- - Needs around 200,000 trials to reliably derive a strategy that scores 20 points in autonomous on a field with no other robots
+ - Takes around 200,000 trials to reliably derive a strategy that scores 20 points in autonomous on a field with no other robots
  - Has a graphic interface to enter allied robot's paths and takes these paths into consideration
  - Has simplified physics that doesn't avoid paths that may make the robot tip over
  - Outputs the strategy into a csv file that stores angles and distances that robot turns/travels from each cell to the next one.